-- 4.2 Table 2 gives the general fund balance as noted in the MTFS approved by the Council in February 2017 compared to the updated position after reserves have been used to support the general fund for the increased costs forecast.
-Table 2a give the unsupported position, showing that by 2022/23 the general fund will be negative, which is not allowed under accounting and audit regulations.
-4.2.1 Table 2a has been amended to - remove the increased charges of 10p for car parking are in 202/21 and 2022/23, - Model a council tax increase at 2% instead of the 3% used, and - if the Hub Rental reserves was maintained at its prior target level of £850,000 by the end of 2021/22.
+4.2 Table 2 gives the general fund balance as noted in the MTFS approved by the Council in February 2017 compared to the updated position after reserves have been used to support the general fund for the increased costs forecast.
+Table 2a gives the unsupported position, showing that by 2022/23 the general fund will be negative, which is not allowed under accounting and audit regulations.

+4.2.1 Table 2a has been amended to:

+- remove the increased charges of 10p for car parking in 2018/19, - Model a council tax increase at 2% instead of the 3% used, and - if the Hub Rental reserves was maintained at its prior target level of £850,000 by the end of 2021/22.